nathanls2304/nathanls2304.github.io/projects/sar.md

 ### Lessons Learned

-- SAR payloads drive mission architecture more than any other subsystem
-- Communications is often the limiting factor in Earth-observation missions
+- Communications and data handling are often the limiting factors in Earth-observation missions
+- Inter-satellite links can significantly improve constellation responsiveness and flexibility
+- Early definition of avionics interfaces reduces integration risk across subsystems
-- Early ground segment design is critical for constellation scalability
+- Ground segment design is as critical as space segment design for mission success
-- Academic mission studies must balance ambition with realism
+- Redundancy and fault tolerance must be considered early in constellation-scale systems

 <br>